Long time evolution of concentrated Euler flows with planar symmetry: Introduction

-This bound is poor, perhaps the result is too naive.
+This bound is poor, and perhaps the result is too naive.
 Let us discuss this point.
 When $\Gamma=\bb R^2$ and there is a vortex alone, the center of the vorticity blob remains fixed and the spread of vorticity grows in time slowly, see \cite{Mar94,Mar96,LoN,Ser,ISG}, where it is shown that there is $c>0$ such that $T_{\eps,\beta} \ge \eps^{-c}$ for $\eps$ small, that is $T_{\eps,\beta}$ admits a power-law lower bound (on this point see Section \ref{sec:3}).
 The presence of the interaction with other blobs of vorticity and/or with the boundary of $\Gamma$ produces a priori a larger spread.
 A possible bound is $T_{\eps,\beta} \ge \const |\log \eps |$, but we conjecture that it could be improved.
 In some particular cases, a power-law upper bound for $T_{\eps,\beta}$ can be obtained rigorously by a direct analysis of the problem.
 In more general cases, it could be obtained by making an average on time of the interaction with the other blobs.
-Indeed, when $\eps$ is small the fluid in a blob turns very fastly and so the effects of the other blobs depend on the time average of the interaction.
+Indeed, when $\eps$ is small the fluid in a blob turns very quickly and so the effects of the other blobs depend on the time average of the interaction.
 This problem appears very challenging and it is not rigorously analyzed.
-To have some hints in this direction, we introduce a very schematic toy model and we investigate the long time behavior of its solutions.
+To have some hints in this direction, we introduce a very schematic toy model and we investigate, by using a second order averaging method, the long time behavior of its solutions.

 Another mechanism that should improve the convergence of the Euler flow to the point vortex model could be a very careful preparation of the initial data.
 Actually, in some textbooks in fluid mechanics (see for instance \cite {Bat}), the spread of a blob of vorticity due to the interaction with other blobs is neglected for symmetry reasons, assuming the initial data with a radial symmetry.
 Of course, the time evolution destroys this symmetry, but we can hope that until some time this property remains almost valid.
-The aforementioned toy model actually gives some hints in this direction.
+We will show (at the end of Section 4) that the analysis of the aforementioned toy model allows us to strengthen this conjecture.